imrulhasan273/KafkaPipeline/Documents/13-real-world-example.md

-# Real-World Example: MySQL → Kafka → PostgreSQL (CDC Pipeline)
+# Real-World Example: MySQL to Kafka to PostgreSQL (CDC Pipeline)

 ## Overview